 Dr. Longhui Zhang holds a PhD in Mechanical Engineering (2018) from Technion-Israel Institute of Technology and graduated in Solid Mechanics (Direct BSc-MSc) from South China University of Technology.
-He is currently a researcher at the University of Oxford, working on impact resistant design of lightweight materials and structures in Rolls-Royce engine
+He is currently a researcher and engineer working in Rolls-Royce University Technology Centre (UTC) at the University of Oxford.

-Longhui’s interest is in experimental impact mechanics, with emphasis on the adiabatic self-heating, constitutive modelling, strain localization and dynamic failure mechanisms of polymers, composite foams and lightweight metals under complex stress states, to provide important findings and results for critical engineering applications as well as being good physics
+Inspired by working and completing a series of UTC industrial projects, Longhui's interest is in solid mechanics of advanced engineering materials and structures under impact loading, with emphasis on dynamic deformation and failure under complex environments and stress states, to provide important findings and results for critical engineering applications as well as being good physics

-Longhui is a member of International Society of Impact Engineering and Chinese Society of Theoretical and Applied Mechanics, and serves as a monthly peer reviewer for Mechanics of Materials, Materials Science and Engineering: A, Journal of Dynamic Behavior of Materials, Materials Characterization, International Journal of Crashworthiness et al. about 20 journals.
+Longhui is a member of DYMAT society and International Society of Impact Engineering, Chinese Society of Theoretical and Applied Mechanics, and serves as a monthly peer reviewer for Mechanics of Materials, Materials Science and Engineering: A, International Journal of Impact Engineering, Journal of Dynamic Behavior of Materials al. about 20 journals.

 Awards and Achievements